muzzidiogo/DIOGO_MORTIMER_DDF_TECH_042025/README.md

 # To do:
 - [x] Choose a database
 - [x] Load data on dadosfera's platform
-- [x] Catalog the data dictionary (Bonus: using dadosfera's API)
+- [x] Catalog the data dictionary
 - [ ] Organize the data in a data lake
-- [ ] Make a data quality report with soda-core lib (Bonus: Define and implement a Common Data Model)
+- [ ] Make a data quality report with soda-core lib
-- [ ] Create a dashboard with at least 5 different visualizations
+- [x] Create a dashboard with at least 5 different visualizations

 # Item 1 - Base de Dados